50 Affordable Family Vacation Ideas That All Ages Will Love

 Bucks County, Pennsylvania

-This northern suburb of Philadelphia is bursting at the seams with family vacation ideas.
-While it’s most famous for being the home of Sesame Place, Bucks County also features cute little towns, family-friendly entertainment destinations, and stellar shopping.
-Make a plan to spend a day or two in Peddler’s Village, an idyllic nest of independent shops (handmade soaps, fine olive oil, and one of the best toy stores in the area), delicious restaurants like Buttonwood Grill, and fun festivals (peaches in the summer, Halloween and apples in the fall, and more).
-And now that Without a Cue productions has set up a massive performance tent on the lawn at Peddler’s Village, you can take your family to see murder-mystery and stand-up comedy shows in a socially distanced, outdoor setting all summer long.
+Why you’ll love it: This northern suburb of Philadelphia is bursting at the seams with cheap travel ideas.
+While it’s most famous for being the home of Sesame Place, Bucks County also features cute little towns, family-friendly entertainment destinations and stellar shopping.
+Make a plan to spend a day or two in Peddler’s Village, an idyllic nest of independent shops (handmade soaps, fine olive oil and one of the best toy stores in the area), delicious restaurants and fun festivals (peaches in the summer, Halloween and apples in the fall, and more).

-For more proof that you can have nice things even with kids in tow, stay at the Golden Plough Inn, which is nestled into the 43 acres of Peddler’s Village.
-Little kids will love having their own four-poster queen beds in the Superior Village rooms decorated in a colonial style with gorgeous fabrics and furniture.
+Where to stay: For more proof that you can have nice things with kids in tow, stay at the colonial-style Golden Plough Inn, nestled into the 43 acres of Peddler’s Village.
+Little kids will love having their own four-poster queen beds in the Superior Village rooms.

 Salt Lake City, Utah